Stephen Cloobeck

 Stephen J. Cloobeck (born October 26, 1961) is an American businessman and the founder, former chairman, and chief executive officer of the timeshare company Diamond Resorts.
-He is a candidate for governor of California in the 2026 election.
+In 2025, he briefly ran a campaign for governor of California ahead of the 2026 election, but ended his campaign more than six months before the primaries.

 Early life

 In 1983, Cloobeck graduated from Brandeis University with a degree in Psychobiology.

 Business activity

-In April 2007, Cloobeck acquired the publicly traded company Sunterra Corporation and converted it into Diamond Resorts International.
+In April 2007, Cloobeck acquired the publicly traded vacation ownership company Sunterra Corporation and converted it into Diamond Resorts International.
 He is also the chairman of the board of the US Corporation for Travel Promotion.
 Cloobeck stepped down as chairman and chief executive officer of Diamond Resorts International when the company was purchased by Apollo Global Management, LLC in June 2016.

 Charitable activity

 Cloobeck supports charities and civic organizations including the Prostate Cancer Foundation, FasterCures, the Barack Obama Foundation, the Brent Shapiro Foundation for Drug Prevention, the Los Angeles Dodgers Foundation, the Los Angeles Dream Center, and various educational initiatives.
 To assist Diamond Resorts employees dealing with unexpected life events, Cloobeck founded the Diamond Resorts International Team Member Crisis Fund (now the Diamond Resorts International Foundation) in 2012.

 Cloobeck was chairman of the board of the Nevada Cancer Institute.
 In 2012, he endowed the Stephen J. Cloobeck '83 Endowed Fellowship at the Brandeis University International Business School.
 He was a founder of the Brent Shapiro Foundation for Drug Awareness.

 On October 2, 2017, it was reported that Cloobeck donated $400,000 to the Las Vegas shooting GoFundMe campaign setup by law enforcement for benefit of victims.